(Posted by David AuBuchon)

 Fine and Chen previously derived a mathematical expression to model the effects of CBC in vaccine cohort studies.
-I enrich their expression to model CBC in greater detail, and to simultaneously model the combined effects of CBC and EDB.
-I then apply this expression to the context of MMR-autism cohort studies, demonstrating the sensitivity of reported risk ratios to both CBC and EDB.
-I illustrate using plausible variable values that in the event MMR and possibly other vaccines cause ASD that existing studies would very likely be incapable of detecting even a large risk.
+I enrich their expression to model CBC in greater detail, and to simultaneously model the combined effects of CBC and EDB in the context of MMR-autism cohort studies, demonstrating the sensitivity of reported risk ratios to both CBC and EDB.
+I illustrate using plausible variable values that in the event MMR and possibly other vaccines cause ASD that existing studies would very likely be incapable of detecting even very large risks.

 Lastly, I offer four suggested observational study designs that reduce CBC and/or EDB.
 Most importantly among them is a retrospective design comparing fully vaccinated children to unvaccinated children in a manner that is ethical, probably feasible, virtually eliminates both CBC and EDB, and addresses concerns about differences in baseline characteristics between vaccinated and unvaccinated families.

 I posit that CBC and EDB are the “elephants in the room” that render large swaths of vaccine safety research not credible.